p1geondove/irranalyze/README.md

  - `uv run main.py`

- theres a settings.json to set paths of the sqlite file as well as the y-cruncher directory. if you run build_db.py with path to db or y-cruncher those paths will be saved into the json aswell. if you run build_db.py without those it will use the values from setting.json.
+ theres a settings.json to set paths of the sqlite file as well as the y-cruncher directory. if you run build_db.py with path to db or y-cruncher those paths will be saved into the json as well. if you run build_db.py without those it will use the values from setting.json.

 # TODO